Complementary expertise & integrated approach

 - Systematic use of the European Credit Transfer and Accumulation System (ECTS) to define the programme components, to recognize learning outcomes, and ultimately to allow COSI to be an easily readable and comparable degree to increase student competitiveness and employability.

 - Shared examination methodologies and performance assessment criteria.
 In addition, efforts are made through continuous dialogue to tackle cultural differences between COSI professors with respect to expectations linked to a given mark.
 An example is the evaluation process of the master thesis, which is conducted by an international jury of at least 2 different universities and one practitioner of the given field of research.

 - Recognized awarded degrees and common Diploma Supplement

 COSI administrative staff works jointly to ensure the best possible academic services to COSI students, notably by simplification of administrative procedures for mobile students and better integration in the local environment, the main two challenges that Erasmus students typically face.

 The COSI family

 This is what makes COSI such a unique programme with a distinct character.
-Joining COSI is more than joining a Master programme, it gets you a community; a community of alumni with networking activities between cohorts, a community of practice with research, practitioners and policy makers.
+Joining COSI is more than joining a Master programme, it’s a community; a community of alumni with networking activities between cohorts, a community of practice with research, practitioners and policy makers.

-But don’t be afraid to be shoved aside: COSI students have many opportunities to mingle with local and international students during open courses and you can decide to enrol in virtually any scientific course offered by our partners.
+But you won’t be only in contact with the COSI community, during open courses COSI students have many opportunities to mingle with local and international students and you can decide to enroll in virtually any scientific course offered by our partners.